-Clip-Ins & Human Hair Extensions
+Human Hair Extensions

 Washing, Conditioning & Prepping

 The key to styling and maintaining 4c hair is low heat.
 This can be a blow dryer on low heat, a sit-under dryer, or steam.
 The first application of moderate heat happens during the wash.
 You should use warm water to rinse your hair and apply a clarifying shampoo.
-This will help remove product buildup, a common result of styling 4c hair.
+This will help remove product buildup, a typical result of styling 4c hair.
 Try the best 4c human hair bulk for crochet.

 You’ll want to rinse your hair and apply a detangling conditioner.
-If you have a steamer you can use it with the detangling shampoo to open up the hair cuticles to allow the product to soak in.
-If you don’t have a steamer you can shower in hot water and detangle last.
+If you have a steamer, you can use it with the detangling shampoo to open up the hair cuticles to allow the product to soak in.
+If you don’t have a steamer, you can shower in hot water and detangle last.
 Use a wide tooth-comb first and follow with a detangling brush to minimize breakage.

 Be sure to rinse your conditioner with cold water.
 This will help lock in the oils of the detangling conditioner and leave your hair soft.
 After washing, you’ll want to use the LOC method to moisturize your hair.
 Use a rich conditioner for the first step.
-For the second step, use an oil such as castor oil or coconut oil.
-The final step you can use thick styling cream.
+For the second step, use an oil such as castor oil or coconut oil — the final step you can use thick styling cream.

 photo credit: Kiitanaxo

 Start by applying low heat to open up your hair.
 Steam your hair lightly or use a blow dryer on low heat for a few minutes.
-Carefully apply the oil to your scalp and hair being sure to follow the direction of the style to minimize frizziness.
+Carefully apply the oil to your scalp and hair, being sure to follow the direction of the style to minimize frizziness.